 Relaxed and easy.
 Up to two or three miles on some days though less on others, and always at a slow pace, suited to flower and butterfly photographers.
 Mostly on well-constructed footpaths, but the best flowers and butterflies are often some yards away on steeper slopes or rougher ground.

-UK direct return flights are from various London airports or Manchester* to Venice Marco Polo.
-Indirect routes from regional UK Airports* are available.
+UK direct flights are from London Gatwick, London Heathrow*, Edinburgh* or Manchester* to Venice Marco Polo, returning from Milan direct to any of those airports.
+Indirect routes from other regional UK Airports* are available.